hamza5999/Expense-Tracker/README.md

 - Used Card widget to display list items
 - Used padding widget to add padding around widgets
 - Used spacer widget to add space between multiple widgets
+- Formatted date using an external package named intl